Pokémon Gold and Silver: Development

-Audio

-Junichi Masuda composed his music on an Amiga computer, presumably in a music tracker format, converted to MIDI data and converted again to the Game Boy Color.
+Junichi Masuda composed the game's music on an Amiga computer, converted it to MIDI data and reconverted again for Game Boy Color.

-Unused Pokémon leak
+Unused and cut content

-Four ROM images from the early-in-development Japanese-language demo were leaked during the 1997 Nintendo Space World presentation: two debug versions of the games, and two versions that were modified to work on normal Game Boy hardware and most emulators.
+In 2018, ROM images of the early-in-development Japanese-language demo shown during the 1997 Nintendo Space World presentation resurfaced: two debug versions of the games, and two versions that were modified to work on normal Game Boy hardware and most emulators.
 These ROM images were only rumored to exist until they were anonymously posted on the "Pokémon Reverse Engineering Tools" (PRET) Discord server in May 2018.
 The demo was quickly shared with members of the website The Cutting Room Floor.
 The ROMs were analyzed and translated, and The Cutting Room Floor went on to release a spreadsheet containing all the information they had discovered, which includes a list of Pokémon species, Pokémon "moves", items, non-playable characters, maps, and music.
 The ROMs were first released anonymously onto 4chan's /vp/ board in May, with a formal The Cutting Room Floor release coming later that day.
-The demo has a larger world map than the final game (which itself is based on the entirety of Japan, unlike the final region, which is based on the Kansai region of Japan), and includes around 100 unused and changed Pokémon designs.
+The demo has a larger world map than the final game (which itself is based on the entire Japanese archipelago, unlike the final region, which is based on the Kansai region of Japan), and includes around 100 unused and changed Pokémon designs.

 Earlier in May 2018, Pokémon artist Atsuko Nishida revealed that the popular creature Pikachu was originally supposed to have a third evolution, named "Gorochu".
-Additionally, Pokemon creator Satoshi Tajiri has revealed four unused designs that would have been included in the original Pokémon games.
+Additionally, Pokémon creator Satoshi Tajiri has revealed four unused designs that would have been included in the original Pokémon games.

 While cut content is not uncommon in video games, the volume of cut content in the Gold and Silver demo has been described as "overwhelming".
 Matthew Byrd, writing for Den of Geek, stated that a lot of design work had gone into the Pokémon that were eventually cut, suggesting that Game Freak might have taken them out during the testing phase due to balance issues.